When was the last time you tracked how much money you spent on food each month? I bet you’ll be surprised at what you find.

 3| Shop At Discount Grocery Stores

-Have you ever shopped at Aldi, the Dollar Tree or any other discount grocery store f0r grocery items?
+Have you ever shopped at Aldi, the Dollar Tree, or any other discount grocery store for grocery items?
 If not, I think you might be surprised at what you find.
 If you are wondering how to save money on groceries, this is the key!!

-Cheap groceries does not mean they are expired.
-When a grocery store has too much overstock they send their access to stores like Aldi.
+When I say cheap groceries it does not mean they are expired.
+When a grocery store has too much overstock, they send their access to stores to discounted grocery stores.
 They then sell the food at a discounted price.

 Which equals one happy customer!!

-If you haven’t been to the Dollar Tree lately, I think you’ll be surprised that they actually have a large selection of food.
-They even carry quite a few name brand items, at a better price!
+If you haven’t been to the Dollar Tree lately, I think you’ll be pleasantly surprised that they actually have a large selection of food.
+They even carry quite a few name brand items at a better price!

-However.. remember it is the Dollar Tree and there are a few food items I wouldn’t bother buying, such as meat.
-You should definitely stick to the actual grocery store for all of your meat needs.
+However.. remember it is the Dollar Tree, and there are a few food items I wouldn’t bother buying, such as meat or really anything from the cold section.

 4| Be The Next Coupon Lady